Harry Potter: Publishing history

 After twelve other publishers had rejected Philosopher's Stone, Bloomsbury agreed to publish the book.
 Despite Rowling's statement that she did not have any particular age group in mind when beginning to write the Harry Potter books, the publishers initially targeted children aged nine to eleven.
 On the eve of publishing, Rowling was asked by her publishers to adopt a more gender-neutral pen name in order to appeal to the male members of this age group, fearing that they would not be interested in reading a novel they knew to be written by a woman.
 She elected to use J. K. Rowling (Joanne Kathleen Rowling), using her grandmother's name as her second name because she has no middle name.

 Harry Potter and the Philosopher's Stone was published by Bloomsbury, the publisher of all Harry Potter books in the United Kingdom, on 26 June 1997.
-It was released in the United States on 1 September 1998 by Scholastic – the American publisher of the books – as Harry Potter and the Sorcerer's Stone, after the American rights sold for US$105,000 – a record amount for a children's book by an unknown author.
+It was published in the United States on 1 September 1998 by Scholastic—the American publisher of the books—as Harry Potter and the Sorcerer's Stone, after the American rights sold for US$105,000—a record amount for a children's book by an unknown author.
 Scholastic feared that American readers would not associate the word "philosopher" with magic, and Rowling suggested the title Harry Potter and the Sorcerer's Stone for the American market.
 Rowling has later said that she regrets the change.

 The second book, Harry Potter and the Chamber of Secrets, was originally published in the UK on 2 July 1998 and in the US on 2 June 1999.
 Harry Potter and the Prisoner of Azkaban was published a year later in the UK on 8 July 1999 and in the US on 8 September 1999.
 Harry Potter and the Goblet of Fire was published on 8 July 2000 at the same time by Bloomsbury and Scholastic.
 Harry Potter and the Order of the Phoenix is the longest book in the series, at 766 pages in the UK version and 870 pages in the US version.
 It was published worldwide in English on 21 June 2003.
 Harry Potter and the Half-Blood Prince was published on 16 July 2005.
 The seventh and final novel, Harry Potter and the Deathly Hallows, was published on 21 July 2007.
 Rowling herself has stated that the last chapter of the final book (in fact, the epilogue) was completed "in something like 1990".

 Rowling retained rights to digital editions and released them on the Pottermore website in 2012.
 Vendors such as Amazon displayed the ebooks in the form of links to Pottermore, which controlled pricing.
 All seven Harry Potter novels have been released in unabridged audiobook versions, with Stephen Fry reading the British editions and Jim Dale voicing the series for the American editions.
-On Audible, the series has been listened, as of November 2022, for over a billion hours.
+On Audible, the series has been listened to, as of November 2022, for over a billion hours.